-The focus of my art practice is on projects commissioned for use in worship and liturgical settings.
-This work typically reflects the seasons, themes, and colors of the Christian Liturgical Calendar that enrich the worship lives of many churches, parishes, and congregations.
+I am a designer/artist specializing in the creation of work for use in liturgical settings.
+This means that the majority of my work reflects the seasons, themes, and colors of the Christian liturgical calendar that enriches the worship life of many churches, parishes, and congregations.

 My sources of inspiration include sacred texts, hymns, and the theological reflections and insights that emerge on the course of my own faith journey.
 My designs are informed by academic degrees in journalism and theology, extensive studies in art and surface design, and experience as a parish pastor and published author.